baaka-io/Anime/README.md

 This is a website developed for personal use.

+## IF ERROR BABEL VERSION NOT MATCH

+try to install babel core seperately

 ## Initial ideas

 ### Supported functionality

-* List all animes (by using the paging functionaltiy of jikan)
+- List all animes (by using the paging functionaltiy of jikan)
-* Search all animes (by genre, title, ...)
+- Search all animes (by genre, title, ...)
-* Get information about anime (still not sure how big or how little information)
+- Get information about anime (still not sure how big or how little information)
-  * I want to show all episodes, but I'm still not sure whether to show thumbnails.
+  - I want to show all episodes, but I'm still not sure whether to show thumbnails.
 It would be really cool and aesthetically pleasing, but might be too hard to implement.
-    * Using the way to show the thumbnail of the video from below, but without controls achieves this feature.
+    - Using the way to show the thumbnail of the video from below, but without controls achieves this feature.
 Don't think it is worth it.
-  * Important information: MAL always uses the third picture as anime cover.
+  - Important information: MAL always uses the third picture as anime cover.
-* Watch episodes
+- Watch episodes
-  * Important side information to show the thumbnail of a video look at the following SO answer https://stackoverflow.com/a/43848097
+  - Important side information to show the thumbnail of a video look at the following SO answer https://stackoverflow.com/a/43848097

 ### Frontend